2022 Pacific Ridge Spain Cultural Journey

 June 11, 2022 at 3:45pm

-Once your flight has been secured the itinerary will appear here.
 Walking Tree will secure a seat on the group flight for each participant unless otherwise instructed.

 Travelers are responsible for checked baggage fees.
 Please visit the airline’s baggage webpage to learn if you should expect to pay anything.

-We will provide a group manifest – complete with reservation codes and ticket numbers – to the Group Organizer/s before departure, but travelers will need to check in at the airport in order to receive their boarding pass and have documents verified.
+We will provide a group manifest – complete with reservation codes and ticket numbers – to the Group Organizer/s before departure, and travelers will need to check in at the airport in order to receive their boarding pass and have documents verified.
 We recommend arriving no later than three hours prior to the scheduled departure, but contact your Group Organizer for specific details on exactly where and when to meet on the day of departure.

-FLIGHT INTERRUPTION DELAY OR CANCELLATION
+FLIGHT INTERRUPTION, DELAY OR CANCELLATION

-Air travel is unpredictable, especially in a pandemic.
+Air travel can be unpredictable.
 Regardless of proper planning, there may still be instances when a flight is delayed or cancelled due to staffing shortages, weather, mechanical problems, etc. Please note that in such an event, Walking Tree Travel (WTT) is not financially responsible for unanticipated costs incurred by travelers en route.
 Our programs officially begin and end in the destination country, and because our staff doesn’t fly with the group, Group Organizers (the traveling faculty member/s) become the front-line advocate for the group in the event of a delay.
 In most cases of cancellations or delays, the airline will be the one who re-books travel or possibly arranges a hotel and food the night.
 Our primary role will be to keep families updated and provide support to the Group Organizer to reach a quick and effective resolution.

 Host Community and Project Details